 - Ways to differentiate between Hao Tian and Nian He:

 - Attires.
-It doesn’t count when Nian He’s still posing as Hao Tian.
-But when they do appear together, it’s easy to see that Nian He dresses simpler.
-Though Nian He’s in a suit too but his style is more tone down than that of Hao Tian.
+It didn’t count when Nian He was still posing as Hao Tian.
+But when they did appear together, it was easy to see that Nian He dressed simpler.
+Though Nian He was in a suit too, his style was more tone down than that of Hao Tian.

 - The Eyes SAID it all.
 I’m so serious here.
 Watch his eyes when he was looking at Ruo Qing or Ying Ying.
 Or when he was interacting with the others.
 It was just different.

 - Mischievous Level.
 Can’t blame Hao Tian too much since he was raised to act proper and professional at work.
 But it was a cue to distinguish between the two since Nian He was more laid-back and funnier at times.
 At home, they were about the same.
 OF COURSE, since it was off work and all.
 Oh yeah, Nian He was really boyish at times that it was really cute versus Hao Tian’s joking style was just different.